-Another Inconvenient Truth: why won't liberal newspapers, fond of damning coal extraction, report on the disgusting environmental consequences of their disposable dailies?
+Another Inconvenient Truth: why won't liberal papers, fond of damning fossil fuels, report on the disgusting environmental consequences of their disposable dailies?
 It's hypocrisy — a double standard!
 Paper mills, serving the newsprint addiction of these papers, have a poor environmental record.
 They're a major contributor to deforestation as well as air and, on occasion, soil contamination.

 As newspapers experiment with advertisement-saturated online editions, the newsrooms' dual demands to serve electronic and tactile audiences has jacked-up operating costs.
 Each time a technology update or reformat is implemented — BOOM — an inevitable stress on newspaper business models — economically unsustainable.
-There's a special justice knowing leftist ideologues haven't a clue when bitten in the ass economically for failing the public trust.
+There's a special justice knowing leftist ideologues haven't a clue when suddenly out-of-a-job for failing the public trust.

 Glance at the headlines in online news aggregators: they scream for audience with click-bait.
 More than a generation ago, journalists honored an institutional credo to report news with neutrality and avoid bias.
 Today, journalist egos peddle advocacy and damnation, spinning facts according to instructed and cultivated sensitivities.
 A popular police drama from the days of black and white television was Dragnet.
 Co-star Jack Webb played the role of detective Joe Friday.
 "Just the facts, ma'am," was his signature warning in the cop shop's interrogation room.
 Today's journalism finds that approach unfashionable.
 Fast forward to the 1987-88 TV series Max Headroom, a disembodied, reconstituted television newscaster and blip-verts, synopsizing everything in 3 second bursts.
-Today's journalism revolves around instructive "social teaching moments" and interpreting what presumably motivates the President of the United States and other newsmakers with whom these wiseacres invariably find fault, piling-on, over and over and over again.
+Today, many news reporters enjoy an institutional permissiveness to insert instructive social teaching moments and to interpret what presumably motivates America's President and others with whom these wiseacres invariably find fault, piling-on over and over again.